Feli05/GUI-Java-Project/README.md

-# TicTacToe
+# GUI for Mini Games!
-TicTacToe game on Java.
+GUI developed exclusively on Java.

-My first Java project to learn more about the syntax and OOP concepts.
+My first Java project to learn more about the syntax, OOP concepts and first steps of game development.